copernicus-mogley/zkav.club/README.md

 Lab: Practical workshops where you can get your hands dirty with real-world applications, from content creation with open-source tools to understanding decentralized file sharing.

-Curriculum and production design by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones
+Curriculum, production and design by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones

-Zk Av Club Foundry advisors are Zk Squirrel, Dan Wolande, and John Bruhling
+Zk Av Club Foundry advisors include zkSquirrel, Dan Wolande, and John Bruhling